-Some developers have a habit of committing their code without a clear commit message.
+Some developers have a habit of committing their code without an explicit commit message.

 I was one of them!
 Now, I consider that to be a bad habit.

-In this post, I will be sharing a template message I adopted with one of my previous teams.
+In this post, I will share a template message I adopted with one of my previous teams.

 Below is the template.
 As you can see, it is split into four colors.
 In the next part of the blog, I will break down the message to explain each of its sections separately.

 [Issue Tracker #] One-line summary of the commit description Why is this change necessary? - Detailed description 1 - Detailed description 2 ...